PRO-2684/gadgets/GM_config/README.md

 ## ⚠️ Note

-- This project is in early development.
+This project is in early development, and the API may change in the future.
+If you have any suggestions or find any bugs, please feel free to open an issue or pull request.